splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

 Next steps
 ==================================

-After you`` ve installed the package, you can perform these actions:
+After you've installed the package, you can perform these actions:

 * :ref:`Configure the Collector <otel-configuration>`.
 * Use :ref:`Infrastructure Monitoring <get-started-infrastructure>` to track the health of your infrastructure.